-Objective Description OE.Process-Sec-IC Protection during Composite Product Manufacturing Security procedures shall be used after TOE Delivery up to delivery to the end-consumer to maintain confidentiality and integrity of the TOE and of its manufacturing and test data (to prevent any possible copy, modification, retention, theft, or unauthorized use).
+Objective Description OE.Process-Sec-IC Protection during Composite Product Manufacturing Security procedures shall be used after TOE Delivery up to delivery to the end-consumer to maintain confidentiality and integrity of the TOE and of its manufacturing and test data (to prevent any possible copy, modification, retention, the ft. or unsufficient test.) retention, theft, or unauthorized use).
 This means that Phases after TOE Delivery up to the end of Phase 6 (refer to Section 1.2.3 of [ICPP]) must be protected appropriately.
-For the list of assets to be protected, see section 5.1.
+For a list of assets to be protected, see section 5.1.
 OE.Resp-Appl Treatment of user data of the Composite TOE Security relevant user data of the Composite TOE (especially cryptographic keys) are treated by the Security IC Embedded software as required by the security needs of the specific application context.